 This computerized database course is a comprehensive introduction to database software applications.
-Students create and manage databases consisting of tables, queries, forms, reports and pages.
-Emphasis is placed on retrieving, sharing and maintaining information.
-Two lecture hours per week.
+Students create and manage databases consisting of tables, queries, forms and reports.
+Emphasis is placed on retrieving, modifying, sharing and maintaining information.
+Three lecture hours per week.
 Laboratory fee: \$15.
 Usually offered in the fall.